OraneTech/terraform-projects/README.md

 # This is a terraform repository.

-I will be uploading some terraform projects that I have worked on
+I will be uploading some terraform projects that I have worked on.

 TERRAFORM AND AWS CLI INSTALLATION: